 Who better to promote your YouTube channel than yourself?

 Think of ways you can promote some of your videos within your other videos.
 For instance, reference an older video within a newer one and leave a link to it in your description.
 Now viewers can easily find your other content.

 This is an easy one!
-Don’t make your video titles any longer that 50 characters!
+Don’t make your video titles any longer than 50 characters!
 Any longer and your title will get cut off, decreasing the chances it will get clicked in search.

 Help people find all of your video content on YouTube by embedding the videos on your blog or website, as well as other social media channels.
 This will increase views of your video and may increase your site’s page views.

-Verified YouTube accounts can take advantage of the custom thumbnail feature.
-A good video thumbnail helps you stand out in the related video and suggested video section.
+Verified YouTube accounts can take advantage of the custom design thumbnail feature.
+A good video thumbnail helps you stand out in the “related video” and “suggested video” sections.

 Get some tips on designing and quickly make your thumbnails (and YouTube banners) by watching this video: